innocodive/lets-learn-es2015/Symbols.md

 - Symbol.toStringTag
 - Symbol.unscopables

 <p>Prior to ES6, internal workings of above methods were hidden from us.
 Symbols give us an access to the native behaviours of those methods.
-Those symbols above represent methods on Functions, Regular Expressions and so on.</p>
+Those symbols above represent methods on Functions, Regular Expressions and so on.
+These symbol methods are defined on prototypes of Functions and Regular Expressions.</p>

 > Overwriting a method defined with a well-known symbol changes an ordinary object to an exotic object because this changes some internal default behavior.
 There is no practical impact to your code as a result, it just changes the way the specification describes the object.
 ~ Understanding ECMAScript 6 by Nicolas Zakas